CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/Overview.md

 | Private Access | Private Access | Yes|

 **Steps needed to establish connectivity between your Single and Flexible Server**
 * If your single server is public access (case #1 and case #2 in the above table), there's nothing needed from your end.
-The single to flex migration tool automatically establishes connection between single and flexible server and the migration will go through.
+The single-to-flex migration tool automatically establishes the connection between single and flexible servers and the migration will go through.

 * If your single server is in private access, then the only supported scenario is when your Flexible server is inside a VNet.
-If your flexible server is deployed in the same VNet as the private end point of your Single server, connections between single server and flexible server should automatically work provided there is no network security group(NSGs) blocking the connectivity between subnets.
-If flexible server is deployed in another VNet, [peering should be established between the VNets](../../virtual-network/tutorial-connect-virtual-networks-portal.md) for the connection to work between Single and Flexible server.
+If your flexible server is deployed in the same VNet as the private end point of your Single server, connections between the single server and the flexible server should automatically work provided there is no network security group(NSGs) blocking the connectivity between subnets.
+If the flexible server is deployed in another VNet, [peering should be established between the VNets](../../virtual-network/tutorial-connect-virtual-networks-portal.md) for the connection to work between Single and Flexible servers.